Why are potatoes good for me?

 Potatoes are a source of fibre, Vitamin B6 and Vitamin B1( thiamine).
 This means that an average portion 175g will give you over 15% of your RDA.
 New potatoes have all of this benefit but are also a source of potassium.
 Vitamin C is highest in freshly harvested new potatoes.
 Because we eat quite high amounts of potato compared with portions of other vegetables, potatoes contribute a good amount of Vitamin C into the diet even in the winter time.

-Baking in the oven preserves and concentrates the nutrients and so an average sized jacket potato is a real power house, providing fibre, Vitamin C, folate and really significant amounts – over 30% of your RDA – of potassium, thiamine and Vitamin B6.
+An average sized jacket potato is a real power house, providing fibre, Vitamin C, folate and really significant amounts – over 30% of your RDA – of potassium, thiamine and Vitamin B6.

 Are potatoes fattening?

 Potatoes have a low energy density (the amount of energy / calories they provide per gram) compared to other starchy foods which makes them ideal for helping with weight management when cooked with little or no fat and served in appropriate amounts.
 They are lower in calories than either rice or pasta and have higher amounts of important micronutrients; vitamins and minerals.
-Jacket potatoes come with built in ‘fuller for longer’ appeal if you eat the jacket and get all that extra fibre.

 Cooked portion weight calories kcals